LupCode/node-caches/README.md

 Node module that offers efficient caches that store key-value pairs.

 ## How to use
-1. Install with the following command `npm install node-caches`
+1. Install with the following command `npm install lup-caches`
 2. Reference in your NodeJS project by adding `const caches = require('lup-caches');`.
 See [Examples](#examples)